 - a.
 Students are informed of the pre-clinical screening procedure and outcomes at the beginning of the semester as provided above. - b.
 Students are notified by their instructors the maximum time frame in which to complete a urine drug screening at the designated place. - c.
 Northland Pioneer College is to pay for this pre-clinical screening test. - d.
-The Medical Exam Officer reviews the results of the urine specimens that are then sent to the Northland Pioneer College Dean of Nursing.
+The medical review officer of the reference lab performing the test reviews the results of the urine specimens that are then sent to the Northland Pioneer College Dean of Nursing. - e.
+Students with negative results are to start their clinical practicum per schedule.

-- e.
-Students with negative results are to start their clinical practicum per schedule. - f.
-Students with positive results are advised of the results by the Dean of Nursing, and are to follow subsection (F) and (G) of Section III "Reasonable Suspicion" Procedure.
+f.
+Students with positive results are advised of the results by the Dean of Nursing, and are to follow subsection (F) and (G) of Section III "Reasonable Suspicion" procedure.